david13penalver/DAW-2/Web Development in Client Environment/First Evaluation/Theory/unit03.md

 console.log(textoConcatenado);
 ```
 - `slice(start, end)`: extracts a part of a string and returns it as a new string.
+  - The first parameter is included.
+  - The second parameter (optiona) is not included.
 ```javascript
 let frase = "JavaScript es un lenguaje de programación";
 // Extrae la subcadena "es un lenguaje"